prtvi/steganography/README.md

 ## About the Project
 This is a simple implementation of Image Steganography using the **LSB** (Least Significant Bit) technique.
 Implemented using MATLAB.
 This project includes two implementations:

-- [img2img](https://github.com/prithviie/steganography/tree/master/img2img): to hide an image inside of another.
+- [img2img](https://github.com/prithviie/steganography/tree/master/img2img): to hide an image inside of another image.
 - [txt2img](https://github.com/prithviie/steganography/tree/master/txt2img): to hide plain text inside of an image.

 ## Table of contents